iArchitSharma/secure-my-docs/contributing.md

   commit = commit -s
 ```

-Or you may configure your IDE, for example, Visual Studio Code to automatically sign-off commits for you:
+Or you may configure your IDE, for example, VS Code to automatically sign-off commits for you:

 <a href="./.github/assets/images/git-signoff-vscode.webp" ><img src="./.github/assets/images/git-signoff-vscode.webp" width="50%"/><a>